gjn/mf-chsdi/chsdi/public/doc/source/services/sdiservices.rst

 **Notes**

  #.
 The zoom level 24 (resolution 1.5m) has been generated, but is not currently used in the API.
  #.
-The zoom level 27 (resolution 0.25m) is only available for a few layers, e.g. swissimage (ch.swisstopo.swissimage).
+The zoom level 27 and 28 (resolution 0.25m and 0.1m) is only available for a few layers, e.g. swissimage or cadastral web map.
 For the others
     layers it is only a client zoom (tiles are stretched).

 Result